 My eyes have been opened!
 I love candles, but I don’t love the price tag.
 Those fancy jar candles can cost big bucks.
 They are nice to have around the house in case the power goes out or just for a scent.
 I thought I would try my hand at making Homemade Jar Candles.
 I never imagined just how simple it would be!
 OMG!
 It was so easy!

 - Candle Wax ( I used Soy Wax.
 That is a 10 lb bag.)

 - Candle Wicks

 - Essential oils for scent or Candle Scents

 - Empty wide mouth jar, Tea Cups, Etc to hold your candles

 Fill a microwave safe glass bowl with the wax pellets.
-Microwave on high for a couple minutes; stirring and checking occasionally.
-Depending on the amount, power of microwave etc, the time can vary.
+Microwave on high for a couple of minutes; stirring and checking occasionally.
+Depending on the amount, the power of microwave, etc. , the time can vary.
 You want your wax to melt completely to a clear liquid.

 DO NOT REFRIGERATE.
 Allow your candles to cool at room temperature to avoid cracking.
 If you try to cool them with the fridge or any other cooling mechanism they will crack.

 It took me less than 5 minutes to make these candles!
 They would make an amazing gift, and can be customized in so many ways!